export risk management guide

 1. What is export risk management?

-Export risk management is the process of identifying and reducing risks involved in international trade such as payment delays, shipping damage, fraud, and legal issues.
+Export risk management is the process of identifying and reducing risks involved in international trade.

 2. What are the biggest export business risks?